-Sometimes we like to look at two exercises, like push ups vs. bench press, and really compare them to try and determine which is better in the pursuit of fitness and muscle size.
+Sometimes we like to look at two exercises, like push-ups compared to the bench press, and really compare them to try and determine which is better in the pursuit of fitness and muscle size.
 So how do they stack up?
 We are going to break it down and look at each exercise and then we should be able to provide a solid answer as to which is better for building muscle, push ups vs. bench press.

 Everyone is fairly familiar with the concept of how you build muscle, but we will do a brief recap.
 Muscles need to be stressed and pushed by working.
 Typically people utilize resistance to generate that stress.
 For the most part to build muscle you are working with tension on the muscle for a minimum period which is often captured with rep counts such as 8 to 12 for building muscle.
 Using less can increase strength but not always muscle size.
 Using more can help with endurance but not muscle size.